Convergence rates for the stochastic gradient descent method for non-convex objective functions: Geometric preliminaries

 The following lemma will play an important role in the analysis of the deterministic and stochastic gradient descent algorithms in discrete time.
-In the context of Lemma~\ref{lem_main}, for every $x\in\mathbb{R}^d$ with $x_*\in\mathcal{M}\cap U$ well-defined, the following lemma quantifies the convergence of gradient descent to $\mathcal{M}\cap U$ in the direction of the approximately normal component of the gradient $\nabla^2f(x_*)\cdot(x-x_*)$.
+In the context of Lemma~\ref{lem_main}, for every $x\in\mathbb{R}^d$ with $p(x)\in(\mathcal{M}\cap U)$ well-defined, the following lemma quantifies the convergence of gradient descent to $\mathcal{M}\cap U$.